-• Practices and procedures for obtaining outside letters of review vary among the departments and schools.
+- Practices and procedures for obtaining outside letters of review vary among the departments and schools.
 External assessment letters are required for all promotion and/or tenure cases, and are expected to address teaching or performance, research and creative activities, and service, with particular attention to the candidate's chosen area of excellence.
-In all instances, the relationship between the candidate and external reviewer should be as independent as possible.

-- Ordinarily, chairs should solicit outside letters.
+In all instances, the relationship between the candidate and external reviewer should be as independent as possible. - Ordinarily, chairs should solicit outside letters.
 However, chairs may delegate this responsibility to another member of the department, such as the chair of the primary committee, in accord with established departmental or school procedures.
 In most instances, the candidate should not be involved in the process of identifying external evaluators with two exceptions: - The candidate should be allowed to list those he or she would definitely not want to serve as external reviewer - The candidate may provide a list of key scholars in the field if these are not known to the chair or the chair's designee. - Generally, the candidate should not provide any outside letters.
 If outside letters are added by the candidate, these must be clearly designated as letters of reference and candidates should recognize that letters solicited by them do not have the same value as letters solicited by the chair or dean; candidate-solicited letters should be placed in the candidate sections either within the 50 pages or within the relevant appendix subfolder.
 The value of external assessment letters is greatly enhanced by the objectivity and credibility of the author.
-Care should be taken to avoid relying on persons closely affiliated with the candidate. - Please consider these points: - The chair (primary or unit committee chair, dean, or other person specified by department or school procedures) should request and receive these letters. - The solicitor should use identical letters of solicitation for all referees, and a copy of the letter that was used should be included in the dossier.
+Care should be taken to avoid relying on persons closely affiliated with the candidate. - Please consider these points: - The chair (primary or unit committee chair, dean, or other person specified by department or school procedures) should request and receive these letters. - o The solicitor should use identical letters of solicitation for all referees, and a copy of the letter that was used should be included in the dossier.
 If circumstances require different letters (e.g., reviewing different areas of the candidate's work), then copies of all letters used should be included. - All letters should be solicited at the same time; specifically, additional letters should not be requested following receipt of a negative evaluation.
-If additional letters must be sought because a referee declines, the reason should be explained. - Letters of solicitation must explicitly mention the candidate's area(s) of excellence.
+If additional letters must be sought because a referee declines, the reason should be explained. - Letters of solicitation must explicitly mention the candidate's case type.
 Letters of solicitation for candidates choosing to present a balanced case must include an explanation of Indiana University's policy on the balanced case.
-It is extremely important that the proper area of excellence is reflected in the request letter.
-If the wrong area is indicated, this could result in procedural challenges. - Individual letters must be sent for each candidate; it is inappropriate to solicit external reviews for more than one candidate from a particular external reviewer in the same letter. - All letters solicited and received must be included in the dossier; neither the candidate nor subsequent reviewers may exclude letters. - Referees should be selected on the basis of their ability to comment on the candidate's professional accomplishments. - Referees for professional service, teaching, and some other areas of creative or scholarly work may not necessarily hold academic appointments, but they should be selected on the basis of having an established expertise to evaluate the evidence presented to them.
-Letters from former students, of course, constitute a special category and should not be used.
-Academic referees are expected to hold at least the rank for which the candidate is being considered.
+It is extremely important that the proper area of excellence/case type is reflected in the request letter.
+If the wrong area is indicated, this could result in procedural challenges. - o Individual letters must be sent for each candidate; it is inappropriate to solicit external reviews for more than one candidate from a particular external reviewer in the same letter.